Weight Loss Tips For Dachshunds

 Slow Feeder Dog Bowls:

-Some other cool slow feeder options that I absolutely love are the Bob-A-Lot and this Doggie Activity Mat during meal time (both items from Amazon).
-My dachshund puppy and my senior dog love them (see pics below).
-They keep my dachshund’s busy and eating at a much safer pace, so, Win-Win!
+Some other cool slow feeder options that I absolutely love are the Bob-A-Lot and this Doggie Activity Mat (from Amazon) during meal time.

 3. Healthy Habits